R4YLx/recreate-a-webpage/README.md

 # recreate-a-webpage

 I recreated a [webpage](
-recreated-webpage.netlify.app) based on screenshots using HTML, CSS and simple JavaScript.
+https://recreated-webpage.netlify.app/) based on screenshots using HTML, CSS and simple JavaScript.

 ## Table of contents
 * [Assignment](#assignment)